Raheem Sterling Could Captain England At Nations League

 Instead Pep has turned his career around and he's become one of City and England's best players an integral part of both team's relative success.

 Sterling would obviously start the Nations League semi final and it would be a complete turn around if he were also to wear the armband.

 There's still a chance that both Kane and Henderson could still play in the semi-final.

-Topics: Football, Manchester City, Spurs, Liverpool, Football News, Nations League, English Football, International Football, Premier League, England, Jordan Henderson, Champions League, Gareth Southgate, Harry Kane, Raheem Sterling
+Topics: Manchester City, Spurs, Liverpool, Football News, Nations League, English Football, International Football, Premier League, England, Jordan Henderson, Champions League, Gareth Southgate, Harry Kane, Raheem Sterling